xiaomaigou/echarts-export-server/README.md

 ### Installing Fonts

 Does your Linux server not have Arial or Calibri?
-PhantomJS uses the system installed fonts to render pages.
-Therefore the Highcharts Export Server requires fonts to be properly installed on the system in order to use them to render charts.
+ECharts uses the system installed fonts to render pages.
+Therefore the ECharts Export Server requires fonts to be properly installed on the system in order to use them to render charts.

-Note that the default font-family config in Highcharts is `"Lucida Grande", "Lucida Sans Unicode", Verdana, Arial, Helvetica, sans-serif"`.

 Fonts are installed differently depending on your system.
 Please follow the below guides for font installation on most common systems.